 Cost for guided tours may vary:

 Hands-On Activities may be added to Tour and Offsite Presentations at an additional cost.

 Picnic tables located on museum grounds

-If you are interested in booking a tour, please fill out a Tour Request Form and fax, mail, or e-mail to the specified contact information on the form, or call the Museum Educator at (920) 869-6534.
+If you are interested in booking a tour, please fill out a Tour Request Form and submit it to e-mail it to the Museum Educator.

-We also offer the option of off-site presentations.
+We also offer the option of offsite presentations.
 If your school or group cannot come to us, we can come to you!
 We have a traveling hands-on kit and can tailor our presentation to suit your group’s needs.
-For more information on our off-site presentations, please contact us.
+Please fill out the separate Offsite Presentation Form for any desired offsite presentation.